 We are in a climate and biodiversity crisis.

-At Projects Abroad, we believe that international travel, rather than being a contributor to the crisis, can be a major part of the solution.
+At Projects Abroad, we believe that international travel, rather than contributing to the crisis, can be a major part of the solution.

-For decades, we’ve mobilised the enthusiasm of our volunteers, and the funds they bring, to help combat environmental degradation.
-Since 2015, we’ve collected 82 tonnes of plastics, planted 130,000 trees, released 320,000 turtle hatchlings, and removed 2,245 snares to name just a few initiatives.
-We also offset 100% of carbon emissions from the flights we book.
+For decades, we’ve mobilised the enthusiasm of our volunteers and the funds they bring to help combat environmental degradation.
+Since 2015, we’ve collected 82 tonnes of plastics, planted 130,000 trees, released 320,000 turtle hatchlings, and removed 2,245 snares, to name just a few initiatives.
+We’ve also run a carbon offsetting initiative for flights we booked for volunteers.

-However, we realise that this is not enough and we need to do more.
-That’s why we’ve made the commitment to be fully climate positive in 2023.
-We will achieve this by measuring and decarbonising all our operations and projects.
+However, we realise that this is not enough, and we need to do more.
+That’s why we’ve made the commitment to be fully climate-positive in 2023.
+We will try to achieve this by measuring and decarbonising all our operations and projects.
 We will focus more of our volunteer projects on initiatives that benefit the environment.
 This means expanding our reforestation, rewilding, regeneration, and animal release efforts.
-We also commit to increasing employment in local communities we serve around the world.
-This is incredibly important for conservation, because it creates viable local economic alternatives in rural areas, and increases the value of conserving natural landscapes.
+We will also continue to commit to increasing employment in local communities we serve around the world.
+This is incredibly important for conservation because it creates viable local economic alternatives in rural areas and increases the value of conserving natural landscapes.

 We are more than the sum of our parts.
-The only way we’ll successfully decarbonate travel is for all organisations related to international travel to collaborate together.
-That’s why we are declaring a Climate Emergency, as part of the Tourism Declares initiative and signed the Glasgow Declaration, and encourage others to do the same.
+The only way we’ll successfully decarbonise travel is for all organisations related to international travel to collaborate together.
+That’s why we are declaring a Climate Emergency as part of the Tourism Declares initiative and signed the Glasgow Declaration, and encourage others to do the same.

 As part of Tourism Declares, and by declaring a climate and biodiversity emergency, we are publicly committing to the following actions:

-1. We publicly accept the current IPCC advice that we need to cut global carbon emissions to 55% below 2017 levels by 2030 to keep the planet within 1.5 degrees of warming.
+1. We publicly accept the current IPCC advice that we need to cut global carbon emissions to 55% below 2017 levels by 2030 to keep the planet within 1.5°C of warming.

-2. We are developing a Climate Change Action Plan with a science-based target to become climate positive in 2023.
+2. We are developing a Climate Action Plan with a science-based target to become climate-positive in 2023.

 3. We commit to publicly communicating both our plan and our progress.